rakanalh/grawler/README.md

 # goscrape
-A Go scraper inspired by Python's Scrapy (http://scrapy.org)
+A Go scraper inspired by Python's Scrapy (http://scrapy.org).

+This repository is still a work in progress

+Roadmap:

+1. Better logging
+2. Exporting scraped content to JSON, XML or other formats
+3. Web Interface for viewing jobs / creating dynamic scrapers
+4. Sitemap spider
+5. **Tests**

 # Example Code